-A source control endpoint represents a project (repository) and a source control server.
+A source control endpoint represents a project (repository) and branch in GitLab.

 You can have any number of source control repositories and branches added to vRealize Suite Lifecycle Manager.
 Adding a source control branch allows you to check in and check out SDDC content.

-Verify that a developer has entered the GitLab access token to the source control server so that they can check-in and check-out content.
+- Verify that a developer has applied their GitLab access token to the source control server so that they can check in and check out content.

 - Under Content Management, click Endpoints.